chaoss/MARS/automation/README.md

 * **Language Support:** Currently, M.A.R.S. is capable of producing PDF release for English, Spanish and Chinese languages.
 For adding a new language refer to [this guide](./add-language_README.md).

-All the commands listed below for Linux systems are assuming an installation of debian based system like Ubuntu, Mint, MX, AntiX, etc. However the same commands can used for different package managers and different flavours of linux like `yum`, `pacman` instead of `apt`; just be sure to select the right package name accordingly.
+All the commands listed below for Linux systems are assuming an installation of Debian based system like Ubuntu, Mint, MX, AntiX, etc. However the same commands can used for different package managers and different flavors of linux like `yum`, `pacman` instead of `apt`; just be sure to select the right package name accordingly.

 It is assumed that where ever we use the term Linux in the tutorial below, we are referring to a Debain based distro, more specifically **Ubuntu** (20.04), which was the actual system used.